Shreya-0501/Scamazon/README.md

 # Readme

-Scamazon is a web app that uses HTML & CSS for frontend and sql for backend.
-The app that has 2 types of login :
+Scamazon is a web app where you can buy products in one click, it uses HTML & CSS for frontend and sql for backend.
+The app has 2 types of login :
 	-	Customer
 	-	Vendor